-Song birds & bird feeder types.
-Find 18th & 19th Century antique lithographs & antique engravings of woodpeckers by Martinet, John Gould & John Audubon.
-Here are common types of birds you may find at a feeder including robins, finches & not quite right: crows.
+Song birds, perching & bird feeder types.
+18th & 19th Century antique lithographs & antique engravings of woodpeckers by Martinet, John Gould & John Audubon.
+Here are common types of perching birds you may find at a feeder including robins, finches.
+And though not quite right: crows & ravens.

 Song Birds: Framed Woodpeckers by Francois Martinet & Compte de Buffon 1770-1783